nicklockwood/Expression/README.md

 There are many situations where it is useful to be able to evaluate a simple expression at runtime.
 Some are demonstrated in the example apps included with the library:

 * A scientific calculator
-* A CSS color string parser
+* A CSS-style color string parser
 * A basic layout engine, similar to AutoLayout

 But there are other possible applications, e.g.